Expectations of student behaviour

 The school has high expectations of student behaviour and conduct.
 Every student has a summary of the school policy in their planner and the full ‘Positive Relations Policy’ can be found on here.
 The overall aim of the school policy is to ensure consistency and fairness across the school.

-There is a ‘consequence’ system used in lessons in the school.
-This is displayed in every classroom and is in the student planner.
-The idea is that students are given chances to correct their behaviour,but if they don’t, a staged system is used which will ultimately lead to them being removed from the lesson by a member of the Senior Leadership Team.
+There is a ‘consequence’ system used in lessons in the school which is displayed in every classroom.
+The idea is that students are given chances to correct their behaviour, but if they don’t, a staged system is used which will ultimately lead to them being removed from the lesson by a member of the Senior Leadership Team.
 Students also effectively lose points when they misbehave and these are deducted from their Achievement Points.

 Should a student cause concerns in school, he/she will be placed on ‘report’, in order to monitor progress and behaviour.
 There are a number of different stages to this system:

 - Subject report-

 this will be used if a student is causing concerns in a particular subject or subject area (for example, across Humanities subjects)

 General concern report (across different subject areas) for between 2 and 6 weeks.

 Should a student not improve on Stage 1, he/she will be moved onto Stage 2 for between 2 and 8 weeks.
 A student who is excluded from school will automatically go onto this stage.